Workflows

 - Content (Pro) — Generate blog posts from insights; export Markdown/HTML or publish on your subdomain.

-Outcome: New or improved pages, posts, and replies that answer buyer questions in an AI-retrievable format.
+Outcome: New or improved pages and posts that answer buyer questions in an AI-retrievable format.

 Typical cadence: Sprint-based — batch content after a Monitor review; publish, then re-run prompts to measure lift.